ldjennings/ldjennings.github.io/index.md

 I'm Liam Jennings, welcome to my portfolio site.
 I'm a software engineer student from Seattle.
 I'm currently working on a Bachelor's degree in Computer Science and a Master's in Robotics Engineering at Worcester Polytechnic Institute.

 I've always enjoyed problem solving, and software engineering was a natural extension to that.
 After trying it, I started learning robotics so I could solve physical problems.
-Since then, I've delved into robotic controls and deep learning through classes at my college.
+Since then, I've delved into robotic controls and machine learning through classes at my college.
 I also dabble a bit with cyber security.

-I love to read in my spare time, and hate myself while hiking.
+I love to read in my spare time, and hike with friends.
 Cooking is fun too!

 I recently interned at STR, where I worked on a cyber security project involving .NET programs.